ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-SAFEWRAPPING" type="Recommendation" title="Provide safe wrapping to foreign library">

-Interfacing a library written in another language in Rust should be done in two parts:
+Interfacing a library written in another language in Rust SHOULD be done in two parts:

 - a low-level, possibly *hidden*, module that closely translates the original